SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/index.md

 }
 ```

-* `checkpoint_ids` - array of int.
+* `checkpoint_ids` - int array.
 A list of route checkpoint ids in order of execution.
 * `external_id_counts` - optional object.
 Count of external ids.

 #### errors